 João helped Ze set the jib, then came aft with a sour expression.
 I was holding the windward espeque post, minding my own business.
 Not knowing his intention I took a step back as he got near.
 There isn’t a lot of room on a jangada’s deck — one step aft was all I could go.

-He stopped right in front of me and grabbed the same post, his hand touching mine.
+He stopped just in front of me and grabbed the post I was holding, his hand touching mine.
 Brazilians are much less demanding of their personal space.
 When they talk to you they like to get up close so they can “feel” you better, touch you, and generally be more intimate.
 It’s a nice thing when you get used to it, and depending on whom you are talking to, it can be a very nice thing.
 This wasn’t one of those times.

 “Where did you get the hat?”
 I asked, tapping my head and pointing at his hardhat.
 “Did you work on a project?”

-“AND DID IT—” I shot back before catching myself. “—and did it have the line?”
+“AND DID IT—” I shouted back before catching myself. “—and did it have the line?”
 I now pointed at the crude chinstrap made from a length of Dacron.